lenzpaul/Qapla/README.md

 ## Qapla'

 A first stab at creating a programming language interpreter, using lexical analyze LEX, YACC parser and C.

+*April 16: Already 18 clones in 1 day, wow thanks for the love!
+Please fork and/or leave a star!*
 ______________________________

 ### Program description: